MJoergen/qnice_cpu/src/cpu_main/README.md

 The WRITE stage uses the remaining microoperations to control the Memory and Register modules.

+### Waveforms
+TBD: Show here a waveform of the four stages working with a given sequence of instructions, or just a single instruction like `ADD @R0++, @R0++`.
+This waveform should show the bypass operation needed for updating `R0`.

 ## External interfaces
 In the following I'll describe in detail the interfaces to the various surrounding blocks.